MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 ##### StopFaceRecognition

-Stop the process where the robot will recognize individuals.
+Stop the process of Misty recognizing a face she sees.

 Parameters